bigfix/developer.bigfix.com/site/reference/types/network-adapter.md

 # ipv4 interface of &lt;network adapter&gt; : network adapter interface

-Returns the IPv4 interface of the specified network adapter as a &amp;lt;network adapter ip interface&amp;gt; type.
+Returns the IPv4 interface of the specified network adapter as a &lt;network adapter ip interface&lt; type.

 # ipv4or6 dns server of &lt;network adapter&gt; : ipv4or6 address